johnstennett24/BusinessAPIv1/README.md

 # JohnsAPI
-A simple REST API written in C# for a simple clock in and clock out app.
+A simple REST API written in C# and using ASP.NET Core to get and create Business names, ID, and Revenue